Security guard training providers

 1. Submit a completed request to become an eligible training provider(PDF, 938KB) to licenses@denvergov.org.

 2. Representatives of the Denver Police Department will review the request.
-It is the goal to have reviews completed within 30 business days of receipt of a request, but given the large volume of requests, it could take longer.
-If 30 days have passed and you want to check the status of the request, contact licenses@denvergov.org.
+It is the goal to have reviews completed within 30 business days of receipt of a request.
+Given the large volume of requests, it could take longer.
+If 30 days have passed and you want to check the status of the request, email licenses@denvergov.org.

-3. If the representative reviewing the request contacts you for additional information, it must be returned to the Department within three business days.
+3. If the representative reviewing the request contacts you for more information, it must be returned within three business days.

-4. If the request meets the minimum requirements, notification will be sent that you are an eligible training provider as well as instructions to provide proof of training completion to trainees.
+4. If the request meets the minimum requirements, notification will be sent that you are an eligible training provider.
+There will also be instructions to provide proof of training completion to trainees.